AlbertFloydVillanueva-XU/TicTacToe/README.md

 Features:

     GUI - A simple GUI layout that uses the Java Swing layout to display the game.
-    Player Turns - Players take turns in filling the board to get 3 in a row; The program keeps track and displays whose turn it is at the top of the screen.
     Game Board - Displays a 3x3 grid where players can place their X or O.
+    Player Turns - Players take turns in filling the board to get 3 in a row Board Tracking - The program keeps track and displays whose turn it is at the top of the screen.
     Win Detection: The game checks for a winner after each turn and announces the winner.
     Tie Detection: Detects a tie game when all cells are filled without a winner.
     Reset/Exit Game: Allows players to start a new game or exit the application after a win or a tie.